Environment Variables

 Description: Specifies a comma-separated list of environment variable patterns to block when propagating environment variables to the Lima instance with

-.
+--preserve-env.
+Can either replace the default block list or extend it by prefixing with+.
 This feature only applies to Lima v2.0.0 or later.Default: A predefined list of system and shell-specific variables that should not be propagated:

 - Shell variables: